 The County will work to co-locate services when relationships and/or user accessibility warrant, and when economically feasible.
-Long-term asset management of county properties shall consider the needs of agencies with functional adjacency or related functions-that would benefit from proximity.
-Locating Effectiveness and efficiency can include opportunities to co-locate services near other government or community partners for coordinated service delivery to the public can increase effectiveness and efficiency.
+Long-term asset management of county properties shall consider the needs of agencies that would benefit from proximity.
+Locating services near other government or community partners for coordinated service delivery to the public can increase effectiveness and efficiency.
 In addition, opportunities for promoting equity and social justice within the community must be one of the guiding principles in the site selection.